This is an accordion element with a series of buttons that open and close related content panels.

 Investigating ultra-small AIDS virus reservoirs

 An essential question for HIV cure research is: how small must HIV reservoirs be to achieve sustained remission without antiretroviral drugs?
-Antiretroviral therapy (ART) effectively controls HIV replication, but it is not a cure.
-Thus, considerable effort is devoted to developing treatments that reduce viral reservoirs and boost antiviral immunity.
-However, one of the enduring questions for HIV research is how far these interventions must reduce viral reservoirs to attain clinically relevant periods of HIV remission after stopping ART.
-To address this question, we developed a simian immunodeficiency virus (SIV) model to precisely set the size of latent reservoirs in rhesus macaques.
-We use this model to establish extremely small SIV reservoirs—determining the impact of small viral reservoirs on the timing of viral rebound and antiviral immune responses’ ability to control virus replication after ART withdrawal.
+While antiretroviral therapy (ART) effectively controls HIV replication, it’s not a cure.
+Therefore, significant efforts are focused on developing treatments to reduce viral reservoirs and enhance antiviral immunity.
+However, a persistent question in HIV research is how much these interventions need to reduce viral reservoirs to achieve meaningful periods of HIV remission after stopping ART.
+To explore this, we developed a model to precisely control the size of latent reservoirs in rhesus macaques.
+This model helps us understand the impact of small viral reservoirs on the timing of viral rebound and the ability of antiviral immune responses to control virus replication after ART withdrawal.

 Isolating monoclonal antibodies

-We developed a novel method for cloning antibodies from individual B cells.
-Currently, we are isolating monoclonal antibodies that bind individual macaque major histocompatibility complex (MHC) and killer-immunoglobulin-like receptor (KIR) molecules; the anti-MHC antibodies are available to the scientific community through the Nonhuman Primate Reagent Resource.
-In addition, we offer a monoclonal antibody cloning service through the WNPRC Immunology Services unit.
+We developed a new approach to cloning antibodies from individual B cells.
+With this method, we are isolating monoclonal antibodies that target specific host proteins, including macaque major histocompatibility complex (MHC) and killer-immunoglobulin-like receptor (KIR) molecules.
+Our anti-MHC antibodies are available through the Nonhuman Primate Reagent Resource.
+Additionally, we offer a service to isolate monoclonal antibodies through the WNPRC Immunology Services unit.

 Mapping minor histocompatibility antigens